-I like honesty.
-I like the brutal truth.
-I don’t like sugar coating issues.
+I like honesty and the brutal truth.
+I don’t like sugar-coating issues.
 The Education System in America is broken… and I think new technology can help solve the problem.
 I only mention America because it is the country I was born in, went to school in, and currently live in.
 I can’t speak for other countries but I assume the situation is the same.

 It’s important to recognize the problem so it can be addressed and fixed for the sake of the future of the world.
 It seems as if everything in this world is always changing, improving, updating except for schools.
 What people in 1900 thought the year 2000 would look like.
 Many factors and reasons affect this issue.
 More than likely this is because the government doesn’t innovate or even work properly.

 I’m not here to talk about that though.
 My name is Mark Metry and I am the founder of VU Dream.
 My company is a Global VR Acceleration Network trying to push the message of virtual reality forward.
 When I first became aware of virtual reality and its potential to help people I was baffled.
 I immediately thought “this technology needs to get in the hands of everyone.”One program my company runs is “Education VR.”
 Education VR is VU Dream’s Initiative to improve and add Virtual Reality to the Education System.
 Students need to know there are more ways to learn than writing things down or memorizing.

 One of the best tools teachers can utilize in the classroom is the immersive experience that Virtual Reality has to offer.
 It’s reported that classrooms using VR showed:

 - 95% of Students say VR improved their learning experience